What the FDA Approval of Lecanemab Means for Patients and Families: A Q&A with MBWC Clinicians

 What are potential side effects of lecanemab?

 As with any medication, lecanemab may have side effects.
-Because it works by helping the immune system remove amyloid deposits from the brain, some patients may experience an exaggerated immune response in the brain.
-If this occurs, it may cause blood vessel leakiness leading to localized brain swelling, bleeding in the brain, or both.
-These side effects can be seen using MRI imaging of the brain and are called amyloid-related imaging abnormalities (ARIA).
+Lecanemab works by helping the immune system remove amyloid deposits from the brain.
+In Alzheimer’s disease, amyloid protein may also accumulate in the walls of small blood vessels in or on the surface of the brain, and some patients may experience an exaggerated immune response in the brain.
+For these reasons, the action of lecanemab may cause blood vessel leakiness leading to localized brain swelling, bleeding in the brain, or both.
+These side effects can be seen using MRI imaging of the brain and are collectively called amyloid-related imaging abnormalities (ARIA).
 In the clinical trial demonstrating benefit of lecanemab, about 13% of patients developed ARIA, though most did not have any symptoms from ARIA, and most ultimately completed the course of medication.
 A few percent of patients develop a more serious degree of ARIA and cannot continue the medication.
 Long term effects of ARIA are not well studied.

 The potential risks and benefits of lecanemab must be thoroughly considered in each person individually.
-Some patients with Alzheimer’s disease may not be appropriate for treatment with lecanemab, due to their doctor’s concerns about their individual balance of possible risks and benefits from treatment.
+Some patients with Alzheimer’s disease may not be appropriate for treatment with lecanemab, due to concerns about their individual balance of possible risks and benefits from treatment.
 Some patients are not eligible because they require blood thinners, or have other particular medical conditions which were excluded from the original studies.
+It is strongly recommended to perform a genetic test for the APOE gene type, since a small number of patients have a higher risk of ARIA depending on their APOE genotype.
 Additionally, before and after lecanemab is started, patients must receive special monitoring (including brain magnetic resonance imaging [MRI] scans) to screen for ARIA.

 Is lecanemab available to patients now?